National Bus Company Service Vehicles 1972-1986: Another Look

 - Michael Hitchen

 15th June 2023

 Formed of around thirty-six local constituent companies and the ‘NATIONAL’ Central Activities Group, each company had its own Service Vehicle fleet to support its operations, varying from Heavy Vehicle Recovery to Driver Training and every other facet to keep the fleet operational.
-Well photographed and documented were the former PSV conversions, Driver trainers, Tree loppers or Towing buses, as these were based on a bus and attracted the photographers’ lens.
-The commercial vehicles owned by the NBC, in an era when film was precious, were often ignored by enthusiasts, making photographs very rare.
+Well photographed and documented were the former PSV conversions, Driver trainers, Tree loppers or Towing buses, as these were based on a bus and attracted the attention of photographers and enthusiasts.
+In an era when film was precious, the commercial vehicles owned by the NBC were often ignored, making photographs very rare.

 In this second volume we look a more examples used by the NBC between 1972 and its demise in 1986.